Company > News & insights

 From time to time an interesting debate breaks out in the LinkedIn group for Model Driven Architecture, over whether MDA will be making software developers redundant anytime soon.
 They’re discussing why MDA hasn’t become mainstream yet and why it’s taking so long for modellers to take over the world.

-For those who aren’t familiar with their proposal, I will grossly over-simplify the proposition as follows (under risk of ex-communication from the group for my heresy):
+For those who aren’t familiar with their proposal, I will grossly over-simplify the proposition in the information that follows (under risk of ex-communication from the group for my heresy):

 MDA suggests three modelling layers comprised of:

 - The CIM (Computationally Independent Model) in our case a conceptual model architecture of a business operation of a business operation

 - The PIM (Platform Independent Model) a logical design that could potentially implement the CIM on “any” given platform

 - The PSM (Platform Specific Model) a physical design of the solution implemented on a particular digital business platform.

-These are accompanied by a set of transformation maps to convert from one modelling layer to another, because the OMG doesn’t have a single language that applies at all three layers.
+These are accompanied by a set of transformation maps to convert from one modelling layer to another, because the OMG doesn’t have a single language that effectively applies at all three layers.

 Actually I’ve never seen a working solution of the OMG’s vision and I don’t think it is likely to be taking the world by storm.
 However, I do think that there is a more relevant question of whether an “executable” architecture is a realistic proposition.